MicrosoftDocs/power-platform/power-platform/sap/guides/set-up-secure-network-communications.md

 ## Generate certificates

-Certificate establish trust and encryption between your OPDG and the SAP box.
+Certificate establish trust and encryption between your on-premises data gateway and the SAP box.

 > [!WARNING]
 > This method is for demo purposes and not recommended for production systems.